22.214.171.124 Transfer Payments: Benefits

 - Child benefits in Britain, for example, were paid in cash to mothers to make it more likely that it would help the child.

 - Some American income support is paid as ‘food stamps’– again, to ensure that it is used as intended.

-- More recently, Britain attempted to unify all benefits into a single payment – although this proved difficult in practice, as reported by the BBC article What is universal credit- and what’s the problem?
+- More recently, Britain attempted to unify all benefits into a single payment – although this proved difficult in practice, as reported in a BBC article: What is universal credit– and what’s the problem?

 The recipients of benefits can spend the money as consumers.
 Transfer payments neither consume nor create wealth in terms of the economy as a whole: they redistribute it from taxpayers to the beneficiaries, so that the latter can consume.